Alan Marshall (Australian writer): Life and work

-Marshall died on 21 January 1984 in a nursing home in Brighton East Victoria where he had been a resident for the last two years.
-His remains are interred at Nillumbik Cemetery, Diamond Creek, Victoria.
+Marshall died on 21 January 1984, in a nursing home in Brighton East, Victoria, where he had been a resident for the previous two years.

 Television series

-In 1981 the Australian Broadcasting Corporation produced a nine-part mini-series of Marshall's autobiographical stories.
-The actor, Adam Garnett, won the 1982 Logie Awards for Best Performance by a Juvenile, for his role as Alan Marshall in the series.
+In 1981 the Australian Broadcasting Corporation produced a nine-part mini-series based on Marshall's autobiographical stories.
+Adam Garnett won the 1982 Logie Award for Best Performance by a Juvenile, for his role as Alan Marshall in the series.
+The TV series achieved popularity in Australia, the UK, and also in the USSR, where it was the first Australian TV series to be shown by a major TV channel.

 Recognition

 In 1979 Alan Marshall unveiled a plaque on a monument to himself at his birthplace in Noorat.

 Marshall was made a Member of the Order of Australia in the 1981 Australia Day Honours.

 In 1985 the Shire of Eltham, where Marshall had lived for many years, established the annual Alan Marshall Short Story Competition for emergent writers.